wieldlabs/.github/profile/README.md

 # BEBverse Labs

-_We build open-source and decentralized social protocols and products.
-To a freer future 🥂_
+_We build decentralized social protocols for the post-AI world._

 👩‍💻 Participate in the [BEBverse](https://beb.xyz) and [B7B](https://b7b.xyz) communities.